What’s up with building codes?

 Second, architects, builders, and contractors use products from those manufacturers to design and construct buildings that, at a minimum, meet the code.
 Not only do builders need to purchase and combine the right set of building materials, they also have to assemble and install them correctly.
 If all the insulation has the right R-value but is installed with large gaps, the builder hasn’t followed code.

-To provide flexibility to builders, there are multiple compliance pathways to choose from: prescriptive or performance-based.
-These compliance pathways are included in the model codes adapted by states across the country, so industry professionals are generally familiar with the options.
+To provide flexibility to architects and builders, energy codes provide multiple compliance pathways to choose from: prescriptive or performance-based.
+These compliance pathways are included in the model codes adopted by states across the country, so industry professionals are generally familiar with the options.

 The prescriptive path provides a longer but more straightforward checklist.
-As long as the builder uses the appropriate R-values and other minimum standard products, and follows appropriate construction techniques, the code official will approve the project.
+As long as the builder uses the appropriate R-values and other minimum standard products, follows appropriate construction techniques, and achieves minimum air tightness, the code official will approve the project.

 Finally, local code enforcement officials complete the process by inspecting plans, issuing permits, and conducting inspections on new buildings and major renovations.
 You can find your local building code officials on the Minnesota State Building Code Jurisdiction Directory.
 The enforcement of codes could be its own blog post, but suffice it to say that code enforcement is a very important part of the codes discussion.